-Combined with his friends’ rotation of music from the bands The Kooks, Guns & Roses, and the Artic Monkeys and his dad’s affection for Thelonius Monk, Jimi Hendrix, and Carlos Santana, his creativity was well-fed as an adolescent.
+Combined with his friends’ rotation of music from the The Kooks, Guns & Roses, and the Arctic Monkeys and his dad’s affection for Thelonious Monk, Jimi Hendrix, and Carlos Santana, his creativity was well-fed as an adolescent.

 Now as a ray of light, nobody may have guessed that he was once a depressed and dark teenager, but music was his saving grace and those who love him and his art are glad for it.